Introduction to total coalitions in graphs: Abstract

 \section{Abstract}

-We introduce a total coalition of a graph.
-The total coalition in a graph $G=(V,E)$ consists of two disjoint sets of vertices $V_{1}$ and $V_{2}$, neither of which is a total dominating set but whose union $V_{1}\cup V_{2}$, is a total dominating set.
-A total coalition partition in a graph $G$ of order $n=|V|$ is a vertex partition $\pi$ = $\{V_1, V_2,..., V_k \}$ such that every set $V_i \in \pi$ is not a total dominating set but forms a coalition with another set $V_j\in \pi$ which is not total a dominating set.
-The total coalition number $TC(G)$ equals the maximum $k$ of a total coalition partition of $G$.
-In this paper, we obtain some properties for the total coalition and $TC(G)$.
+Let $G$ be a graph with vertex set $V$.
+Two disjoint sets $V_1, V_2\subseteq V$ are called a total coalition in $G$, if neither $V_1$ and $V_2$ is a total dominating set of $G$ but $V_1\cup V_2$ is a total dominating set.
+A total coalition partition of $G$ is a vertex partition $\pi=\{V_1,V_2,\ldots, V_k\}$ such that no set of $\pi$ is a total dominating set but each set $V_i\in \pi$ forms a total coalition with another set $V_j\in \pi$.
+The maximum cardinality of a total coalition partition of $G$ is called the total coalition number of $G$, denoted by $TC(G)$.
+In this paper, we initiate the study of the total coalition in graphs and its properties.